slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 {{% feature-end mod="arch/results" %}}

 ## Aliases {#aliases}
 The Result type has 2 type parameters (**T for value and E for error**), but often its more convenient to work with known error types and also to avoid having to constantly specify the error type **E**.
 This is where Kotlins typealias come in handy.
-There are a few type {{% sk-link-code component="result" filepath="results/Aliases.kt" name="Aliases" %}} for making it easier to work with error types and to simplify the Result type from 2 type parameters down to 1.
-The aliases are supplemented with builder functions to easily create the result types.
+There are a few type {{% sk-link-code component="result" filepath="results/Aliases.kt" name="Aliases" %}} available for making it easier to work with error types and to simplify the Result type from 2 type parameters down to 1.
+The aliases are supplemented with builder functions to easily create the result types. **Outcome** is used heavily in Slate Kit as we use functional error-handling and avoid throwing of Exceptions ( generally speaking ).
 {{< highlight kotlin >}}
     import slatekit.results.*